oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 			- Add an attribute `asp-validation-for` with a value of `"ConfirmPassword"` to the third `span` tag
 		- [ ] Create an HttpGet Action Register in the AccountController
 			- This action should have the `HttpGet` attribute
+			- This action should have the `AllowAnonymous` attribute
 			- This action should have no parameters
 			- This action should explicitly return the `Register` view.
 		- [ ] Create an HttpPost Action Register in the AccountController